akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 # Learning Akka Typed from Classic

-This is a good starting point if you already know the classic actor APIs and would like to learn Akka Typed.
+This is a good reference if you already know the classic actor APIs and would like to learn Akka Typed.
-Many concepts are the same and this guide tries to highlight differences and how to do certain things in Typed compared to classic.
+Many concepts are the same and this page tries to highlight differences and how to do certain things in Typed compared to classic.

 Akka Classic is the original Actor APIs, which have been improved by more type safe and guided Actor APIs,